 2.3.2.1 Interference from IMT to FSS (Earth-to-space) in the band 6 425-7 075 MHz

-Two scenarios were analyzed:

-Senario 1: IMT stations are within the 3 dB footprint of the spece station having spot beam.

-Senario 2: IMT stations are within and beyond the 3 dB footprint of the spece station having a spot beam.
+Different scenarios were analysed, as described in section 2.3.3.
+All scenarios follow the methodology described in this section.

 2.3.2.1.1 Footprint area modelling

 In order to evaluate the interference from the IMT system into the FSS space station, the whole area covered by the satellite beam has been calculated assuming a curved earth model and follows the methodology described here.